FINDING A MATE

 3 - Match-making services

-4 - Computer Dating - "Match.com, e-Harmony, and many others, often catering to special demographics
+4 - Computer Match - "Match.com, e-Harmony, and many others, often catering to special demographics

 Many times these efforts at bringing people together fail - for various reasons: